MTG/IAM-tutorial-ismir22/_sources/landing.md

 **By Thomas Nuttall, Genís Plaja, Lara Pearson, Brindha Manickavasakan, Kaustuv Kanti Ganguli, Ajay Srinivasamurthy and Xavier Serra.**
 <br>

-PLEASE NOTE: This web book is a work and progress and is incomplete.
+PLEASE NOTE: This web book is a work in progress, many sections are incomplete.

 To be presented at the International Society of Music Information Retrieval (ISMIR) 2022, in Bengaluru, India.